-Join Barton Poulson for an in-depth discussion in this video R in context, part of Up and Running with R.
+Join Barton Poulson for an in-depth discussion in this video R in context, part of Learning R.

 Before we get started working with data, I wanted to take a couple of minutes and give a little background on R, and some context on how it's used today.
 This is a good thing to do, because for many people, R is something of a mythical beast.
 They have heard of it, and they have been told that they should use it, but they don't really know why or how.
 The problem is that it's very hard to leave the comfort of familiar approaches to data, like SPSS, or SAS, or even more frequently, Excel, without understanding a little better what's to be gained by the exercise.